heritage workshop faq

 Q: What are the classes about?

 A: The classes are a fun, engaging, and student-centered environment with intensive content catered to adult learners.
-Curriculum is broken into into weekly themed topics (geography, history, social etiquette, etc) with a balance of basics in grammar lectures, reading, writing, listening comprehension and speech practice as well as in-class exercises and light homework.
-On the last day of class, cohorts come together to present their final community projects.
+Curriculum is broken into weekly themed topics (geography, history, social etiquette, etc) with a balance of basics in grammar lectures, reading, writing, listening comprehension and speech practice as well as in-class exercises and light homework.
+To apply what students learn, there is a culminating creative final project that students are required to complete; which will be worked on throughout the course.
+On the last day of class, all language cohorts come together to present their final community projects.

 Q: When and where are the classes held?